 Current funding programmes

-**Social Tech Seed will open for applications on 17 March 2015**
+Social Tech Seed is now open for Stage 1 applications

 The Social Tech Seed grant-funding programme offers early-stage investment to entrepreneurs and charitable organisations that are looking to develop new projects using digital for social impact.
 This programme provides funding and support to help entrepreneurs nurture, develop and test their ideas.